-If, on the Settlement Date or any date between Order Date and Settlement Date, banks in the country of the currency of the relevant unit class are not open for business or the respective currency is not traded on an interbank settlement system, then settlement will be on the next day on which those banks or settlement systems are open for the respective currency to be transacted
+If, on the Settlement Date or any date between Order Date and Settlement Date, banks in the country of the currency of the relevant unit class are not open for business or the respective currency is not traded on an interbank settlement system, these days are disregarded for the purpose of calculating the settlement date.
+The settlement date can only be a day on which these banks are open or these settlement systems are available for transactions in the relevant currency.
 Any taxes, commissions and other fees incurred in the respective countries in which fund units are sold will be charged.
 A local Paying Agent will submit transactions on behalf of the final investor on a nominee basis.
 Costs incurred for such services may be charged to the investor.
 The development of the net asset value determines whether the redemption price is higher or lower than the issue price paid by the investor.